Wander Lost

 Publisher Description

-From the critically acclaimed author of Float and Glitch comes a new stand-alone adventure full of humor and heart, perfect for fans of Gordon Korman and Dan Gutman!
+From the critically acclaimed author of Float and Glitch comes a new stand-alone middle grade adventure full of humor and heart, perfect for fans of Gordon Korman and Dan Gutman!

-When their mom suddenly disappears, they're reunited with Ace, their long-lost grandfather, who reveals that their family is descended from a board game character who escaped his game and lived in the real world.
-Their family now has the ability to enter the world of any game they want—but this gift also comes with a price.
+When their mom suddenly disappears, they’re reunited with Ace, their long-lost grandfather, who reveals an unbelievable family secret: their family is descended from a board game character who escaped his game and lived in the real world.
+Their family now has the ability to enter the world of any game they want—but in this action and adventure story, this gift also comes with a price.
 A game character who’s wanted revenge against their mom for decades has finally caught her and is holding her hostage in the world of a game.
 Which game?
 That’s up to Rhett and Nash to figure out, even if it means breaking Mom’s most important rule.

 But as they learn to use their newly discovered ability, exploring new worlds and facing new challenges and risks, the brothers quickly realize that saving Mom won’t be all fun and games.
 It’s game on… or game over.